badsyntax/richardwillis.info/blog/setting-update-nextjs-typescript.md

 ---
-title: 'Setting up a bare Next.js project with Typescript & Prettier'
+title: 'Set up a bare Next.js project with Typescript & Prettier'
 excerpt: 'This post outlines how I set up a new next.js project with some additional helpful features and guidelines.'
 date: '2020-03-16T05:35:07.322Z'
 author: